Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/pasta_applied.md

 6. Attack Modeling and Simulation – Simulated attack scenarios to assess potential impact and detect critical vulnerabilities.
 7. Risk and Impact Analysis – Prioritized risks based on likelihood and impact, developing targeted security measures for launch.

-The scenario is described as such:
+The scenario was described as such:

 "You’re part of the growing security team at a company for sneaker enthusiasts and collectors.
 The business is preparing to launch a mobile app that makes it easy for their customers to buy and sell shoes.